Here’s a sample resume we recently produced for a Administrative Assistant in Singapore.

 Administrative assistants and other office support professionals are often the unsung heroes of companies across all industries.

 Administrative assistants (Admin assistants) have a wide range of job scopes.
-As shared in our in-depth guide on How to Apply for Admin Assistant Jobs, some of their job functions include:
+Some of their job functions include:

 - Organising files and creating filing systems

 - Creating correspondences: faxes, emails, memos and forms